 Ingredients

-• Baking Powder & Baking Soda: These leavening agents help the cookies rise and become fluffy.
+• Baking Powder & Baking Soda: Helps the cookies rise and stay fluffy.
+Use fresh baking powder and soda for the best results.

 Pumpkin pie spice is a delicious combination of warming spices (like cinnamon, nutmeg, ginger, cloves, and allspice).
 Find it with the other spices in the grocery store, or you can make your own!